IntersectMBO/cardano-db-sync/doc/configuration.md

 Until the ledger state migration happens any restart requires reusing the `--bootstrap-tx-out` flag.
 After it's completed the flag can be omitted on restarts.

-### --keep-tx-metadata
+### --whitelist-tx-metadata

-It keeps only metadata with the specified keys.
+To help improved database insert thoughput, user can chose to filter specific tx metadata they would like to keep and insert, ignore everything else.
-You can pass multiple values to the flag eg: `--keep-tx-metadata 1,2,3` make sure you are using commas between each key.
+You can pass multiple values to the flag eg: `--whitelist-tx-metadata 1,2,3` make sure you are using commas between each key.